and a purebred Siberian husky.

 The lifespan of a German shepherd is nine to thirteen years.
 While a Siberian husky’s lifespan is twelve to fifteen years.
 The Gerberian Shepsky dog’s lifespan is from ten to fifteen years, somewhere in between the two.

 Just like with aggression, lifespan can be as individual as your dog is.
 With proper health care and good nutrition with high-quality food and plenty of exercises, your Gerberian Shepsky may exceed the top lifespan age.

 Keep in mind that genetic predisposition; with both parents, playing an important role is a key factor in aggressive or non-aggressive behavior as well as their health and lifespan.

 Significant factors in raising any dog and in raising a Gerberian Shepsky are in seeking out a reputable breeder, training, patience, consistency, love, and especially time.

-Owning a dog is a responsibility and time is needed for the successful raising and nurturing of a happy, healthy, Gerberian Shepsky and making them a member of your family.
+Owning a dog is a responsibility and time are needed for the successful raising and nurturing of a happy, healthy, Gerberian Shepsky and making them a member of your family.